-A current list of emergency personnel who are to be called for municipal utility emergencies is maintained by the Communications Center.
+A current list of emergency personnel who are to be called for municipal utility emergencies is maintained by Dispatch.

 414.2 TRAFFIC SIGNAL MAINTENANCE

 The City of San Francisco contracts with a private maintenance company to furnish maintenance for all traffic signals within the city, other than those maintained by the State of California.